Essential RV Antifreeze Guide for Seasonal Storage

 If you end up using a different-colored antifreeze without removing the previous one you used, you will notice that the two will not mix well and will end up forming a gel-like substance.
 This gel-like substance causes blockages, causing the engine to overheat and damage the radiator, water jackets, and the heater core.
 Moreover, at times, even the water pump overheats and fails.

-What Color is RV Antifreeze?
+What color is RV antifreeze?

 There are many different-colored types of antifreeze available in the market.
 Each of these fluids is made for different types of vehicles.
-RV antifreeze is usually pink; however, you see some in different colors, such as blue.
+RV antifreeze is usually pink; however, you see some in different colors, such as pink or blue.

 You should have a look at the temperature rating before you purchase one for your RV.
 Make sure to go through the instructions and see which fluid is recommended.

-How Do I Get the Antifreeze Out of My RV?
+How do I get the antifreeze out of my RV?

 You can easily remove all the antifreeze from your RV by flushing it out of your plumbing system.
 The easiest way to get rid of all the antifreeze is to run fresh water through the system.
 For this, you can make use of the city water inlet or the freshwater holding tank.
 Run fresh water through all of the faucets, both hot and cold, until the water flows clear.